 Pastor Pierre-Charles Toureille in Vichy France

-In telling Toureille's story, Tela Zasloff also depicts the wide-ranging network of Protestant pastors and lay people in southern French villages who participated in an aggressive rescue effort.
-She delves into their motivations, including their heritage as members of a religious minority.
-Toureille's rescue work under the Vichy regime, partly official and then increasingly clandestine as the war progrressed. was a crucial part of the French non-violent "spiritual resistance" against Nazism.
+In telling Pierre-Charles Toureille’s story, Tela Zasloff also describes the wide-ranging network of Protestant pastors and lay people in southern French villages who participated in an aggressive rescue effort.
+She delves into their motivations,including their Huguenot heritage as members of a religious minority.

-Tela Zasloff is the author of Saigon Dreaming: Recollections of Indochina Days.
+Tela Zasloff is the author of Saigon Dreaming and Restoring Vision.
 She lives in Williamstown, Massachusetts.